lbostfleisch/lbostfleisch.github.io/buildingshape.md

 According to the elevator and program placement, the different user experiences and scenarios are visualized.
 Each type of resident moves differently throughout the building.

-Below is an flow diagram of how the elderly (independent and assisted) move through the building"
+Below is an flow diagram of how the elderly (independent and assisted) move through the building:

 ![Text_test](assets/img/elderly_circulation.png)

-Below is an flow diagram of how the students (starters and studios) move through the building"
+Below is an flow diagram of how the students (starters and studios) move through the building:

 ![Text_test](assets/img/student_circulation.png)

-Below is an flow diagram of how the starters move through the building"
+Below is an flow diagram of how the starters move through the building:

 ![Text_test](assets/img/starter_circulation.png)